 We now turn to the proof of \cref{thm:derivativeatzero}.
-We advise the reader to refresh her knowledge of the meaning of the function $\gamma$ as given in \cref{defn:almostgimel}, as well as of the graphical characterization of the $\G_t$ filtration given just before the definition of~$\gamma$.
+We advise the reader to refresh her knowledge of the meaning of the function $\gamma$ as given in \cref{defn:almostgimel}, as well as of the graphical characterization of the $\GG_t$-filtration given just before the definition of~$\gamma$.

-\begin{proof}[Proof of \cref{thm:derivativeatzero}] Let us write $x^{n-1} \CKR(D)$ for the subcomplex of elements of $x$-degree $n-1$ of the Khovanov-Rozansky complex of the based knot diagram $D$.
+\begin{proof}[Proof of \cref{thm:derivativeatzero}] Let us write $x^{n-1} \CKR(D)$ for the subcomplex of elements of $x$-grading $n-1$ of the Khovanov-Rozansky complex of the based knot diagram $D$.
 This inherits the quantum filtration by restriction.
 We write

-for the \emph{reduced quantum degree} (here `reduced' refers to the `reduced' subcomplex $x^{n-1} \CKR(D)$).
+for the \emph{reduced quantum grading} (here `reduced' refers to the `reduced' subcomplex $x^{n-1} \CKR(D)$).